shawnferry/HOL7712-gitbook/setup/steps.md

 Attempting to apply the manifest may only make sense on a subset of your nodes.

 1. There is a better way!
+Run the following command:
   `puppet parser validate invalid.pp`

 > Error: Could not parse for environment production: Syntax error at 'ensure'; expected '}' at \/root\/invalid.pp:10 on node puppet-0.us.oracle.com